Forbidden Diary Cast

 Private

-Osamu Iizuka is heard in two episodes of Season 1942.
+Osamu Iizuka is heard in two episodes of Season 1942 playing the power-hungry private who punishes a young couple for “co-mingling.”

 Dwight Kuhlman